• You are here:

 (d) the list of rejected health claims and the reason for their rejection.

-Health claims authorized on the basis of proprietary data will be recorded in a separate Annex to the Register together with the following information:
+Health claims authorized on the basis of proprietary data are recorded in a separate Annex to the Register together with the following information:

 (1) the date the Commission authorized the health claim and the name of the original applicant that was granted authorization;